dylanvicc/Sonic-NIO/README.md

 Sonic-NIO

 A lightweight asynchronous library that simplifies the selector reactor pattern as well as the serialization and deserialization of packets and messages across a client to server connection.
+Packets are loaded on startup via reflection.

 Utilize the library as follows.